AidanStevenosky/FDSfE_AStevenosky/README.md

+# FDSfE_AStevenosky
-# FDSfE_AStevenosky  repo for Foundations of Data Science
+#  Repo for Foundations of Data Science